wenxiliao/GRvegetation/README.md

-R scripts and data for the manuscript entitled "Enhancing healthy vegetation growth on green roofs".
+R scripts and data for the manuscript entitled "Remote sensing for healthy vegetation on green roofs.".

 The code is readily to be excuted after correctly edit the file path in a local desktop/laptop installed with R.